Decomposition Strategies and Multi-shot ASP Solving for Job-shop Scheduling: Multi-shot JSP Solving

-In addition to J-EST decomposition, we have devised a similar ASP program for \emph{Job-based Most Total Work Remaining (J-MTWR)} decomposition, where the total order of operations is decreasing by the sum of processing times for an operation and its successors in a job.
-For example, we obtain the J-MTWR values~\lstinline{7}, \lstinline{12}, and~\lstinline{20} for the first operation of job~\lstinline{1}, \lstinline{2}, or~\lstinline{3}, respectively, for the JSP instance in Listing~\ref{prg:facts}, matching the time for executing all three operations of each job.
-Hence, the first operation of job~\lstinline{3} is considered as the most important and is associated with the index~\lstinline{0}.
-The other operations follow the total order taken for partitioning into time windows.
-As J-MTWR values are decreasing along the sequence of operations in a job, the obtained time windows also respect the precedence of operations.
+For example, we obtain the J-MTWR values~\lstinline{7}, \lstinline{12}, and~\lstinline{20}, represented by the atoms \lstinline{rpt(1,1,7)}, \lstinline{rpt(2,1,12)}, and \lstinline{rpt(3,1,20)}, for the first operation of job~\lstinline{1}, \lstinline{2}, or~\lstinline{3}, respectively, for the JSP instance in Listing~\ref{prg:facts}, matching the time for executing all three operations of each job.
+Hence, the first operation of job~\lstinline{3} is considered as the most important and is associated with the index~\lstinline{0}, and one can check that all three operations of job~\lstinline{3} together with the first two operations of job~\lstinline{2} form the first of \lstinline{n = 2} time windows, so that the obtained decomposition varies from the time windows of J-EST in Listing~\ref{prg:tw}.
+However, as J-MTWR values are decreasing along the sequence of operations in a job, the resulting operation indexes and time windows also respect the precedence of operations.

-Beyond partitioning operations in a purely Job-based fashion, we have encoded \emph{Machine-based} decompositions \emph{M-EST} and \emph{M-MTRW} in which an operation from a bottleneck machine with the greatest sum of processing times for yet unordered operations is considered next.
-For our example instance, the sum of processing times for operations is~\lstinline{12}, \lstinline{15}, or again \lstinline{12}, respectively, for the machines~\lstinline{1}, \lstinline{2}, and~\lstinline{3}.
-Hence, the operation to be inserted into the total order first is picked from machine~\lstinline{2}, where the smallest M-EST or greatest M-MTWR value is used for choosing a particular job/operation.
-Unlike Job-based decompositions, this may lead to the choice of an operation such that predecessor operations processed by other machines are yet unordered.
-In this case, they are inserted into the total order directly before the operation from a bottleneck machine, and all machine loads are reduced by processing times before determining the next machine to consider.

-Moreover, we have devised \emph{dynamic versions} of the Job- and Machine-based decomposition strategies in which partial schedules are taken into account, and already scheduled operations from previous time windows may change the EST and MTWR values used to order the yet unscheduled operations.
-However, the principle of applying a stratified ASP program to determine operations for the time window to schedule next is similar for all decomposition strategies, and we experimentally evaluate them in Section~\ref{sec:experiments}.